J.T. Siemens, Crime Writer

 Photo by Tamea Burd Photography

 J.T.
 Siemens grew up in Vernon, BC, and moved to Vancouver to pursue a career as a personal trainer.
-A longstanding love of books and movies led him to study screenwriting and creative writing, and he has been published in Mystery Weekly, Down in the Dirt, CC&D, and Vancouver Magazine.
+A longstanding love of books and movies led him to study screenwriting and creative writing, and his short stories have been published in Mystery Weekly, Down in the Dirt, CC&D, and Vancouver Magazine.

 *